Use the Tab and Up, Down arrow keys to select menu items.

 This course focuses on modern sedimentary environments, oceanography and marine organisms as a key to interpreting depositional environments, and the techniques and approaches that allow geologist to deal with geological time.
 The fundamental underpinning is stratigraphy, and using sedimentary features and fossils as palaeoenvironment indicators, with particular attention paid to New Zealand examples.

-This course focusses on sedimentology and stratigraphy.
-The fundamental underpinning is stratigraphy, the study of the layers of sedimentary rocks in the Earth’s crust, as a record of Earth’s changing landscapes, depositional environments, and climates through time.
+This course focusses on sedimentology and stratigraphy as a record of Earth’s changing landscapes, depositional environments, and climates through time.
 Modern sedimentary environments are used as a key to interpreting the past, as are the techniques and approaches that allow geologists to deal with geologic time.
 The course opens with lectures and laboratory classes that introduce the principles of fluid flow, sediment transport, and sedimentary depositional environments and how these processes affect the texture and composition of sedimentary rocks.
 The course then moves on to carbonate sedimentology and oceanography, and the interpretation of carbonate environments.
 The interaction of biota with substrates is introduced with trace fossils and the preservation potential of different fossil groups.
 Students will learn how sedimentary features, along with fossils, are used to interpret past environments in Earth’s history.The topics coved by this course are:• Sediment transport processes and sedimentary textures• Terrestrial and marine depositional environments• Clastic and Carbonate sedimentology• Basic principles of oceanography • Use of microfossils in stratigraphy, and modern and ancient environment analysis• Trace fossils in marine environments• Sequence-, litho- and biostratigraphy.

-Goal of the Course - For students to be able to describe siliciclastic and carbonate sedimentary rocks and interpret depositional environments, then to apply these interpretations to understanding stratigraphic successions.Learning Outcomes - Students will:Have developed an understanding of sedimentary processes occurring at the surface of the Earth.
+Goal of the Course - For students to be able to describe siliciclastic and carbonate sedimentary rocks and interpret depositional environments, then to apply these interpretations to understanding stratigraphic successions and how landscapes change through time.Learning Outcomes - Students will:Have developed an understanding of sedimentary processes occurring at the surface of the Earth.
 Be able to classify and identify common sedimentary rocks in both hand specimen and under the microscope.
 Be able to use sedimentary and biofacies analysis to interpret ancient environments and to reconstruct palaeogeography.Be able to interpret and correlate stratigraphic columns from a variety of data.Be able to recognise and utilise important fossil groups used in NZ Cenozoic environmental interpretation.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: